yenicapotediaz/TaskListRails/README.md

 # Task List Rails
-Let's build our Task List in Rails.
-Solving the same problem--tracking tasks in a web app--will let us focus on following Rails conventions and learning how data flows through a Rails application.
-This project will enable us to keep track of and persist, add, edit and remove tasks.
+We are going to build a Task List in Rails.
+Tracking tasks in a web app will let us focus on following Rails conventions and learning how data flows through a Rails application.
+This project will enable us to keep track of and persist, add, edit and remove tasks from a list.

 ## Baseline
 Once you've achieved this baseline, take a walk around the room and see if you can answer questions or help other folks.